-Memorial gifts are a fitting way to recognize someone who loved native plants.
-Such funds will be used to support the INPS Grant Program, educational efforts, endowment, or an initiative of the family's choice.
-Thus far memorials have been established in memory of:
+Memorial gifts are a way to help remember someone who appreciated native plants.
+Thus far, memorials have been established in memory of:

 Linda Loos Scarth, 76, died July 3, 2017, at Hospice of Mercy, Hiawatha, Iowa, of mesothelioma.
 Daughter of Clinton George Loos and Helen Vaitonis Loos of Colby, Wisconsin, she was born April 19, 1941.
 She is survived by her husband of 55 years, Robert Douglas Scarth, daughter Jennifer Short (Dr. Daniel Short), grandchildren Ethan Short (Mackie), Benjamin Short, and Eliana Short, and sister Jane Ellen Loos.
 She was preceded in death by her parents and a sister, Constance Fischer.